Cytotec (Misoprostol)

 How Taken

-oral tablet, 2-4 times daily with food
+oral tablet, typically two to four times daily with food

 What Is Cytotec Used For?